wanglin2/mind-map/web/src/pages/Doc/en/render/index.md

 - `notEmitBeforeNodeActiveEvent`：v0.9.12+，is not distribute the 'before_node_active' event, which defaults to 'false' and will be distributed;

 Add a node to the active list.
+If you want to manually activate a node to achieve the same effect as clicking with a mouse, please directly call the 'active()' method of the node instance.

 ### removeActiveNode(node)